yuewuo/fusion-blossom/README.md

 # TODOs

-- [ ] bind to Python and publish to pip
 - [ ] support erasures in parallel solver
+- [ ] display the ultimate perfect matching and also display the minimum-weight parity subgraph

 # References
 <a id="fowler2012topological">[1]</a> Fowler, Austin G., et al. "Topological code autotune."
 Physical Review X 2.4 (2012): 041003.